STORAGE

 The dump entry refers to the backup utility, dump.

-fsck order gives the order in which a filesystem check should be ran in.
-ROOTFS should be specified with a 1.
-All other filesystems should be specified with 2 or 0. swap and virtual filesystems should not be fsck'd.
+should be specified with a 1.
+All other filesystems should be specified with 2

 CAUTION: an improperly configured fstab will result in the user being dumped into an emergency shell!
 Even a small typo will result in this.
 If it occurs, simply check the fstab for errors, mount the partitions that failed to be mounted, and exit the emergency shell.